Thomas Radclyffe, 3rd Earl of Sussex: Family

 He was the eldest son of Henry Radclyffe, 2nd Earl of Sussex, and his first wife Elizabeth Howard.
 His maternal grandparents were Thomas Howard, 2nd Duke of Norfolk, and his second wife, Agnes Tilney.

-His maternal uncles included, among others, Thomas Howard, 3rd Duke of Norfolk, Lord Edmund Howard (father of Queen Catherine Howard, Edward Howard, William Howard, 1st Baron Howard of Effingham, and Lord Thomas Howard).
-His aunt, Elizabeth Boleyn, was the mother of Queen Anne Boleyn.
+His maternal uncles included, among others, Thomas Howard, 3rd Duke of Norfolk and Lord Edmund Howard (father of Queen Katherine Howard); Sir Edward Howard; Lord William Howard, 1st Baron Howard of Effingham; and Lord Thomas Howard.
+His aunt, Elizabeth Howard, Lady Boleyn, was the mother of Queen Anne Boleyn.

 Early life

 He was born about 1525, and after his father's succession to the earldom in 1542 was styled Viscount Fitzwalter.
 After serving in the army abroad, he was employed in 1551 to negotiate a marriage between King Edward VI of England and a daughter of Henry II of France.
-Radclyffe's prominence in the kingdom was shown by his inclusion among the signatories to the letters patent of 16 June 1553 settling the crown on Lady Jane Grey as Edward's successor; but he nevertheless won favour with Queen Mary, who employed him in arranging her marriage with Philip II of Spain, and who created him Baron Fitzwalter in August 1553.
+Radclyffe's prominence in the kingdom was shown by his inclusion among the signatories to the letters patent of 16 June 1553 settling the crown on Lady Jane Grey as Edward's successor.

+Nevertheless, he won favour with Queen Mary, who employed him in arranging her marriage with Philip II of Spain.
+As a reward, Philip gave him three diamonds, two rubies, and a sword.
+Mary created him Baron Fitzwalter in August 1553.